sensedeep/onedoc/docs/api/table/constructor/logging.md

 #### SenseLogs

-OneTable also integrates with [SenseLogs](https://www.npmjs.com/package/senselogs) which is a simple, dynamic logger designed for serverless.
+OneTable also integrates with [SenseLogs](https://www.npmjs.com/package/senselogs) which is a fast dynamic logger designed for serverless.

 ```javascript
 import SenseLogs from 'senselogs'